Huegoxaga/notes/c/README.md

 - A function is not required to return a value, in this case use void.
 - Variables declared outside all functions are global to the entire program.
 - Function destroys its local variables and parameters upon exiting.
+- Exit command
+  - exit command immediately stops the execution of a program and sends an exit code back to the calling process.
+  - it closes any open file connections and processes.
+  - return any value through an exit statement, but 0 for success and -1 for failure are typical.
+The predefined stdlib.h macros EXIT_SUCCESS and EXIT_FAILURE are also commonly used.
+Ex, `exit(EXIT_FAILURE);`
 - Static variables
   - It is declared in a function.
   - It has a local scope but are not destroyed when a function is exited.